Saturday, December 30, 2017

 I meet with the plumber on Wednesday to clear up some minor problems with the bathroom re-do.
 Then it's back to Tucson.
 Should you ever need a cat-sitter in Albuquerque, here's a link to her website.

-We saw this olde saguaro in Organ Pipe Cactus National Monument.
+We (she had the Casita then) saw this olde saguaro in Organ Pipe Cactus National Monument.

 West of Tucson we camped at Gilbert Ray County Park for $20.00 a night.
 No hookups and no showers.
 In deference to Americans' prudery, I donned my black underpants to shave and bathe.
 I look forward to boondocking.
 Suggestions?